 REMEMBRANCE IN ELY

-A short service of Remembrance and wreath laying will take place at the Ely War Memorial between 1045hrs and 1115 hrs on Monday 11 Nov 19.
+A short a service of Remembrance and wreath laying will take place at the Ely War Memorial between 1045hrs and 1115 hrs on Thursday 11 Nov 21.

-For those in wheelchairs or mobility scooters who may require additional assistance please contact David Martin, Chairman City of Ely Branch of the Royal British Legion, CityOfEly.firstname.lastname@example.org.
+Please contact David Martin, Chairman City of Ely Branch of the Royal British Legion, CityOfEly.firstname.lastname@example.org further details.

 For the Purchase of Poppy Wreathes please contact our Poppy Appeal Organiser, Mr Les Wilson (see our Branch Information page for contact details).